EvGem7/BitTorrent-Client/README.md

-# This is BitTorrent client for Android created using sockets only.
+# BitTorrent client for Android
+It is created using sockets only